 - Where is the water in your house?
 Where is the food?
 What kinds of shelter do you have?
-Is there space enough for each person? - Can you find water, food and shelter for birds around your house? - Birds can be carnivores (meat), herbivores (plants), insectivores (insects) or detrivores (dead animals).
+Is there space enough for each person? - Can you find water, food and shelter for birds around your house? - Birds can be carnivores (meat eater), herbivores (plant eater), insectivores (insect eater) or detrivores (dead animal eater).
 What foods do you have inside or outside your house that a carnivore or herbivore might like to eat? - Now think of birds and beaks.
 What things are in your house that birds eat?
 What kind of beak would the birds need to eat it? - What things are outside that a bird might like to eat?
 What kinds of beaks would they need to eat those foods?